thinhnh-vn/reserve/README.md

 In addition to reserving a washing machine, it can for example be used to reserve a tennis court, a conference/meeting room etc. It is not intented to be used in situations where high security, high reliability or being able to handle hundreds of users is required.

+**Many are contacting me regarding a new version.
+As of now I can not guarantee a new version in the near future.
+I will keep all your suggestions in mind if I start working on a new version.
+I am aware of that the current version have some bugs & flaws.
+As I have no education in technology whatsoever, I learn how to code in my spare time.
+With my knowledge today, I am aware of the fact that the code could be better.
+Test it thoroughly to see if it works for you.**

+Thanks for all your nice feedback!

 ### Download

 * [Download phpMyReservation 1.0](http://www.olejon.net/code/phpmyreservation/files/phpmyreservation-1.0.tar.bz2)